nodejs/node/doc/api/http.md

 * {boolean}

-Readonly, `true` if `outgoingMessage.end()` has been called.
-Noted that this property does not reflect whether the data has been flush.
+Is `true` if `outgoingMessage.end()` has been called.
+This property does not indicate whether the data has been flushed.
 For that purpose, use `message.writableFinished` instead.

 ### `outgoingMessage.writableFinished`